Nonsense-Lab/no-algorithms/README.md

 # no-algorithms
 no-algorithm is a header written in C by Nonsense-Lab for the 0 and 1's sake.
-Hope to make our programmers work simpler.
+Hope to make us, the programmers work simpler.

 ## How to use it?
 If you are just a starter, we sincerely hope you look up the source code yourself to learn the useful algorithms.